odolbeau/dce/README.md

 ### Dealing with environment files

 By default, `dce` will include `.env` and `.env.prod` files if present in the current folder.
 You can change the default environment used by `dce` by creating a `~/.config/dce/env` file.
 For example, if this file contains "local", `dce` will automatically includes `env` and `.env.local` files if it exists.

+## Improvements

+Use `--project-directory` option when provided to look for a .dcerc file in the given folder